rage/programming-23/data/part-11/1-list-comprehensions.md

 Please write a function named `best_results(results: list)` which takes a list of ExamResult objects as its argument.

 The function should return a new list containing only the best result from each ExamResult object.
-The function should use a list comprehension technique to achieve this.
+The function should use a list comprehension to achieve this.

 The maximum length of the function is two lines of code, including the header line beginning with the `def` keyword.